Versatile, high brightness, cryogenic photoinjector electron source: Ultra-High Brightness Mode for an XFEL Driver

 We also highlight the dramatic expansion of the transverse distribution through the gun and solenoid, at the peak of which the beam has grown relative to its size at the cathode by roughly an order of magnitude.
 This is consistent with the findings of the authors of Ref. \cite{andersonNL}, who showed that emittance compensation is most effective when the beam propagates far from equilibrium.
 In this way, local phase space wave-breaking due to nonlinear field effects is avoided.
 This rapid expansion also serves to rearrange the beam distribution to produce more linear self-fields, through the transverse "blowout" effect.

 We next explore the beam distribution at the linac output in Figure \ref{fig:uhbslices}.
-Here we plot in the top figure the current profile as a function of longitudinal position in the bunch, referenced by the time-of-flight parameter, and in the bottom figure the normalized slice emittance.
+Here we plot in blue figure the current profile as a function of longitudinal position in the bunch, referenced by the time-of-flight parameter, and in red the normalized slice emittance.
 We see that the beam current is very nearly uniform with a peak of 19 A. The slice emittance is seen to be relatively uniform itself, with an average value in the core nearly equal to the value of the projected emittance at the exit of the booster linac.
 This feature is indicative of a highly optimized emittance compensation process.
+The only slice parameter of interest which is not plotted is the slice energy spread, which has a roughly uniform value of 300 eV across the bunch length.
+The small value of the energy spread as compared to state-of-the-art FEL injectors can be attributed to two features of our design: the relatively high accelerating gradient, and the C-band design frequency which naturally allows less time for space-charge-induced slice energy spread to develop.

 These results also present the opportunity to discuss the five-dimensional beam brightness, defined as $B_{\mathrm{5D}}=2I/\epsilon_n^2$ with $I$ the current and $\epsilon_n$ the normalized emittance.
 We show the slice-dependence of the five-dimensional brightness in Figure \ref{fig:uhb5dbright}, where it is seen to take an average value of $2\times 10^{16}$ A/m$^2$.
-This should be compared to the state-of-the-art photoinjectors driving modern XFELs, such as the present SwissFEL injector where the 20 A current and 200 nm-rad emittance yields $B_{\mathrm{5D}}\simeq 10^{15}$ $A/m^2$ \cite{prat2019generation}.
+This should be compared to the state-of-the-art photoinjectors driving modern XFELs, such as the present SwissFEL injector where the 20 A current and 200 nm rad emittance yields $B_{\mathrm{5D}}\simeq 10^{15}$ $A/m^2$ \cite{prat2019generation}.
 This is a dramatic increase in brightness, an advance that has few comparisons in the recent history of high brightness electron beam production.